dshe/MinimalContainer/README.md

 #### constructors
 The container can create instances of types using public and internal constructors.
-In case a class has more than one constructor, the constructor to be use can be indicated by decorating it with the 'ContainerConstructor' attribute.
+In case a class has more than one constructor, the constructor to be used may be indicated by decorating it with the 'ContainerConstructor' attribute.
 Otherwise, the type is constructed using the constructor with the smallest number of arguments.
 ```csharp
 public class ClassA
 {